 5. Try a Hot Pot

 Hot pot restaurants are a Sichuan tradition.
-The server brings a big pot of spicy broth and heats it on your table, while the broth comes to a boil, you go to another part of the restaurant to assemble your personal dipping sauce from ingredients like salt, garlic, cilantro, green onion, diced peanuts and sesame oil.
-Myself and two others in the group are vegetarians so our translator helped to get a the restaurant to make its first ever vegetarian broth for us.
+The server brings a big pot of spicy broth and heats it on your table, while the broth comes to a boil, you go to another part of the restaurant to assemble your personal dipping sauce from ingredients like salt, garlic, cilantro, green onion, diced peanuts, and sesame oil.
+I and two others in the group are vegetarians so our translator helped to get the restaurant to make its first-ever vegetarian broth for us.
 A tiered wheeled tray by the table carries raw ingredients.

 5. Visit Mount Qingcheng a Taoist Mountain

 Taoism is a traditional religion from China, and Qingcheng Mountain, 54 miles from Chengdu, is a stunning place to visit ancient Taoist temples.
-These temples are reported to be the birth place of Taoism and is over 77 square miles of stunning scenery and culturally significant relics.
+These temples are reported to be the birthplace of Taoism and are over 77 square miles of stunning scenery and culturally significant relics.
 The trip involves a combination of buses, walking up and down many steps, and gondolas, which the Chinese translate as “cable cars”.

 This trip also included a beautifully painted boat with dragons on it.
 A trip here is more festive than religious.
 The candy makers are especially memorable.
 Two young men with big mallets work as a team, rhythmically pounding peanuts as they chant a song that has to do with pounding peanuts to make candy.

 “If I’m not prepared, I don’t want to go there,” Mei said of Chengdu’s biggest and most upscale shopping district.
 Girls dress up to shop on Chunxi, and locals don’t want to be caught there underdressed.